 Tight places, tight turns, backing and parallel parking are all predicaments you’ll run across when hauling horses in your horse trailer.
 How comfortable are you maneuvering your horse trailer?
 If you don’t know how to maneuver the trailer in these situations you will find yourself in quite the quandary.

-Our local H.E.E.T. – Horse Emergency Evacuation Team organization recently put on a Trailer Rodeo to provide horse trailer drivers the opportunity to practice negotiating common driving and parking predicaments.
-In addition, CHP officer Larry Hockman was on hand to inspect rigs for safety and road compliance.
-He also got us up to speed on understanding what kind of driver’s license is needed to drive what kind of a horse rig.
-We’ll cover safety and license information in future stories.
+Our local HEET – Horse Emergency Evacuation Team organization puts on a Trailer Rodeo to provide horse trailer drivers the opportunity to practice negotiating common driving and parking predicaments.
+Often, CHP officers may be on hand to inspect rigs for safety and road compliance.
+Discussion may also including getting up to speed on understanding what kind of driver’s license is needed to drive what kind of a horse rig.

 How Comfortable Are You Maneuvering Your Horse Trailer?